mk-estrada/dec-capstone/README.md

 1. Rename
 2. Calculations
 3. Sorting
-4.
+4. Joins
 5.
+6.
 7.

 Data Quality tests:
-Built in:
+Built-in:
 - Not null
 - Unique
 Generic:
-- Discount Between
+- Not greater than value
 - Not Less Than Zero